 To me, you can't argue with his money or his presence.
 Forbes ranked the Cowboys the world's fourth-greatest sports brand behind only the New York Yankees, Manchester United and Real Madrid.
 Their estimated brand value was $128 million more than the NFL average and $15 million more than the Eagles and Giants combined.

 Forbes estimated the Cowboys franchise was worth $1.8 billion, nearly $300 million more than the next-closest NFL club, the Washington Redskins.

 Jones also serves as general manager.
 That puts him in control of every business and personnel decision.
 Sando saw that as a drawback.

 "Jerry Jones is more involved in football operations than an owner ideally would be," Sando said.
 "He has shown questionable judgment in hiring head coaches.
 His involvement in football operations had made those coaches' jobs tougher.
 Jones dispatched with Tom Landry harshly and later failed to sustain the success Jimmy Johnson orchestrated.

 "Also on Jones' watch, the Cowboys have suffered through the practice-bubble catastrophe, a Super Bowl experience that produced poor reviews and a video purporting to show Jones' drunken antics in a bar.
 Jones also was part of the NFL Management Council Executive Committee when the league agreed to the ill-fated 2006 collective bargaining agreement.
 Overall, the team hasn't enjoyed enough success recently to say the ends justify the means."

-Yasinskas contended Jones simply is overrated these days.
+Yasinskas contended that Jones simply is overrated these days.